 With a towel rack and some hooks, the inside of cupboard doors can free up a lot of drawer and counter space.
 You can hang utensils, tools, and small pots and pans, or even apply a magnetic strip to make a floating spice rack.

 3. Mini-Rolling Cupboard

 Do you have a gap between appliances or cabinets somewhere in your home?
 Look into constructing a mini-rolling cupboard.
-It takes a little bit of DIY skills to put together this cupboard on wheels with wooden boards, dowels and wheels, but the added storage space is well worth the effort.
+It takes a little bit of DIY skills to put together this cupboard on wheels with wooden boards, dowels and wheels, but the added storage space is well worth the effort for space saving hack.